cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/create_system.md

 The following tutorials are based on the tutorials found on AMD's (Xilinx) [github](https://xilinx.github.io/Embedded-Design-Tutorials/docs/2021.2/build/html/docs/Introduction/ZynqMPSoC-EDT/ZynqMPSoC-EDT.html) site.

-The tutorials were developed for the ZCU102 board but should work on most Zynq UltraScale+ based boards.
+The tutorials were originally developed for the ZCU102 board but should work on most Zynq UltraScale+ based boards.
 The following table indicates the additional boards that these tutorials were tested with.
 Any additional modifications or changes to the original documentation based on the type of board used will be noted in the documentation.

 | **Board**                   | **Tested?**                            |